apenwarr/redo/Documentation/cookbook/hello.md

 Let's start with Hello World: famously, the simplest project that does anything interesting.
-We'll write this one in C, but don't worry if you're not a C programmer!
-We'll keep this simple.
+We'll write this one in C, but don't worry if you're not a C programmer.
+The focus isn't the C code itself, just to compile it.

 To play with the code on your own machine, get the [redo source code](https://github.com/apenwarr/redo) and look in the